Wolf & Bear: Grey Sessions, self-titled EP (2018-2019)

+Tim Feerick’s death, two singles, Afterburner Tour(2020-2022)

 Wolf & Bear released two singles, "Street Rat" and "Monstro", each in April 2020.
 In December 2020, due to the ongoing COVID-19 pandemic and its effect on the music industry, the band broadcast the Pus Cavern Streaming Event, a live-stream concert broadcast.
 In February 2021, it was announced that the band's record label Blue Swan Records had become an imprint of the Portland, Oregon based label Rise Records, meaning Wolf & Bear, along with Royal Coda and Eidola, had signed with the label.

 On March 24, 2022, Dance Gavin Dance released the single "Synergy" that features additional guitar parts from Louie Baltazar.
 On April 14, 2022, it was announced by Dance Gavin Dance that Wolf & Bear bass player Tim Feerick had died.

+Bloodletter, canceled tour (2023-present)

+On April 3, 2023, the band were set to be part of the Truth Decay Tour with You Me at Six and Mothica, however on August 15, 2023, the tour was canceled for personal reasons.
+The band released a new song, "There's No Dust in The City" which features Eidola and Dance Gavin Dance vocalist, Andrew Michael Wells, as part of their new album Bloodletter on August 18, 2023.
+Bloodletter was later released on October 27, 2023, via Blue Swan and Rise Records.

+In April 2025 the band announced their May tour would be their final with Tyler Watt as he would be leaving to pursue other projects.
+The band released a new song "Apollo" on October 17th with their new unclean vocalist Blair de Leon.